JetBrains/teamcity-termsOfService-plugin/server/README.md

 ## TeamCity Terms Of Services plugin

+ATTENTION!
+Please read carefully the whole text below.
+Any changes in the plugin can affect __TeamCity Test Drive__ project.

 By default every TeamCity installation requires the server administrator only to read and accept one main license agreement.
 With this plugin TeamCity installation supports additional license agreement (terms of services, any other information) that should be read and accepted by specific kind of TeamCity server users before they can interact with the service any further.
 The plugin can be installed from the very beginning of the server existence or added any time later.
 As soon as plugin is installed to the server any user targeted by plugin configuration will be redirected to specific page with the text of license agreement before she will be able to perform any further actions.